kian-fotovat/simple-playify/README.md

 Playify handles Spotify like a pro:

-- ✅ **Individual tracks**: Plays them instantly.
+* ✅ **Individual tracks** – Plays them instantly.
-- ✅ **Playlists**: From small to massive, it’s all good.
+* ✅ **Personal and public playlists** – From small to massive, no problem.
-- ⚠️ **Spotify-curated playlists** (e.g., "This Is", "Your Mix", "Release Radar") aren’t supported due to API limitations.
-Blame Spotify, not us.
+* ✅ **Spotify-curated playlists** (e.g., *This Is*, *Your Mix*, *Release Radar*) – Now fully supported thanks to [SpotifyScraper](https://github.com/AliAkhtari78/SpotifyScraper), which bypasses the official API limitations. 🎉

+> 🔄 *Note: For dynamic playlists like radios or mixes, the content may differ slightly from what you see in your own Spotify app.
+These playlists are constantly updated and personalized by Spotify.*

 ---